Homemade elderberry cordial is one of my go to elderberry recipes, for making immune-boosting, refreshing drinks.

 It’s concentrated so not for drinking all at once.

-A spoonful per day is the perfect choice, and it can be taken in undiluted form or mixed with sparkling seltzer or just plain water.
+A spoonful per day is the perfect choice, and it can be taken in undiluted form or mixed with sparkling seltzer or just pour into plain water.

 Add it to oatmeal or yogurt to add a nutritious kick to breakfast.
 The choices are endless.